harshat10/FULL_ADDER_SUBTRACTOR/README.md

 ### NAME : HARSHAT.G
 ### REG NO.: 24010855
-# Exp No.4 FULL ADDER SUBTRACTOR
+# Exp No.4 Implementation of Full Adder andbFull subtractor circuit

-Implementation-of-Full-Adder-and-Full-subtractor-circuit

 # AIM: